-According to the IPCC report we could be facing a troubling future if the intensive use of fossil fuels continues, as you can see by the graph below.
-Switching to sustainable packaging can help reduce the use of fossil fuels and contribute to the ‘Future based on sustainability’ line demonstrated on the graph.
+According to the IPCC report we could be facing a troubling future if the intensive use of fossil fuels continues.
+Switching to sustainable packaging can help reduce the use of fossil fuels.

 Protega Global’s low carbon footprint

-Four ways Protega Global help provide low carbon footprint sustainable packaging
+Four ways Protega Global help reduce carbon footprint with sustainable packaging

 1. Our Paper

 All of our paper is produced in the UK from sustainably managed sources and made from 100% recycled paper.
-This gives customers the confidence that our products are truly sustainable and allowing them to provide low carbon footprint packaging to consumers.
+This gives customers the confidence that our products are truly sustainable.
+Allowing them to provide low carbon footprint packaging to consumers.

 2. Our Machines/Benches

 As part of our goal to provide low carbon footprint products, all machines and machine parts are sourced in the UK.
 Along with our packing benches being produced and manufactured in our Salisbury facility; cutting out the heavy footprint that comes with sourcing parts from overseas.

 One of the many benefits that comes with our Cushioning Paper is that 32 rolls, or 9600 metres of it can fit on one pallet.
 This is thanks to it’s unique pre-folded design, which means it is more compact, stable and easier to handle.
 This is a great saver on carbon footprint, with the ability to make fewer deliveries when distributing.